EngineMachiner/mind-box/README.md

 ### Description

 Tool to debug and display prints in-game.
-For StepMania.
+For StepMania 5+.
 Check mind$box.lua for more.

 ## Installation